anentropic/django-taggit-autocomplete/README.txt

    2. Download django-taggit-autocomplete and use setup.py to install it on your system: python setup.py install
    3. Add "taggit_autocomplete" to installed apps in your project's settings.
-   4. Run python manage.py collectstatic
-   5. Add the following line to your project's urls.py file:
+   4. Add the following line to your project's urls.py file:

       (r'^taggit_autocomplete/', include('taggit_autocomplete.urls')),